LionSnarl/lionsnarl.github.io/README.md

 When I am not focusing on Software Development, you can find me year-round with a wooden board beneath my feet on hard concrete, over fresh snow, or in strong waters.

-A few things I learned by creating, and editing this web page:
+A few things I learned by creating, editing adn completely revamping this web page:
 **Markdown**
 =>a syntax for styling all forms of writing on the GitHub platform!
 **Jekyll**